Futurelearn/fl-simplesamlphp-dev/README.markdown

 <http://localhost:3000/auth/saml/fl-simplesamlphp-dev>.
 This should take
 you to the SimpleSAMLphp login UI, where you can log in as `joebloggs / password`.

-You'll then be redirected back to the FutureLearn app, which will fail to log you in because we haven't finished that code yet.
-But it's progress, right? :-)
+You'll then be redirected back to the FutureLearn app, where the log in process will continue with several different outcomes depending on the status of the organisation membership from the "FL LM Demo" organisation: check the example instructions for creating a new user in FL via SSO below.

 ## Configuring the IdP